KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 8. Warning: No LICENSE file.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-COVID19 by bibaldo](https://github.com/bibaldo/MMM-COVID19)